Towering karst mountains, impossibly blue water, and some of the most gorgeous beaches in the world. This is my second home—Krabi, Thailand.

-Other gorgeous beaches are found taking the island tours, which are worth it.
+Other gorgeous beaches are found taking the island tours, which are worth it, in my opinion.
 They are pretty cheap, so you can’t go wrong!
-They usually take you around 3-5 islands, some are just for snorkeling, some are for basking on an island all day.
+They usually take you around 3-5 islands – some are just for snorkeling, while some are for basking on an island all day.

 Tips for Booking Your Trip: